open-reaction-database/ord-schema/docs/schema.md

 }
 ```

-Essentially, `DatasetExample` is simply a pointer to an external
+Essentially, a `DatasetExample` is simply a pointer to an external
 resource&mdash;such as a colab notebook or blog post&mdash;along with a
 description and a timestamp.
 We have avoided including scripts directly so
 that users are free to modify/update their examples without requiring a